reg2005/PmPayLaravel/README.md

 [![Quality Score][ico-code-quality]][link-code-quality]
 [![Total Downloads][ico-downloads]][link-downloads]

-This package allows you to get a balance, transaction history, and make mass payments in Perfect Money (perfectmoney.is)
+This package allows you to get a balance, transaction history, and make mass payments in Perfect Money (http://perfectmoney.is)

 ## Install